 Specs reflect the writing ability, the grasping ability, the scene structure sense, story narration style of the writer.
 With these qualities one can land a job as a writer’s assistant and, if a showrunner hires the starter, it would be a good boost to him.

 A good screenwriter with a passion for her art must never quit writing.
 Even if a scriptwriter doesn’t get anywhere for a short period of time, at least he will improve his writing skills which will be of great use in the long run.

+If you need help to improve your script writing skills, these scriptwriting software tools will help.
 Finally, a television writer must be able to meet deadlines when on the job, even if the deadlines are short.
 Constant writing practice can train one in that aspect too.